crl-n/roger-skyline-1/README.md

 For more info on configuring fail2ban, [check out this guide](https://upcloud.com/community/tutorials/install-fail2ban-debian/).

 #### Testing DOS protection
-I use [slowloris](https://github.com/gkbrk/slowloris) to test my DOS protection.
+I used [slowloris](https://github.com/gkbrk/slowloris) to test my DOS protection.
+It is very easy to use.
+Run the script and give it your VM's static IP as the argument.
+Fail2ban should ban the attacker IP and you should see `Socket count: 0` in the terminal running slowloris.
+You can check fail2ban logs using `sudo tail -f /var/log/fail2ban.log`

 ### 6. Port scan protection